-We will need to enter into offtake agreements and failure to secure and enter into favourable offtake agreements with customers could have a material adverse effect on, and could result in delay or suspension of the development of, the Nechalacho Project and the Thunder Bay Industrial Campus.
+We will need to enter into offtake agreements and failure to secure and enter into favourable offtake agreements with customers could have a material adverse effect on, and could result in delay or suspension of the development of, the Nechalacho Project and the Lake Superior Lithium Project.

 The Company intends to pursue entering into offtake agreements with industrial consumers of the minerals it intends to produce in order to have assurance of future sales of its products.
-It is likely that it will be necessary to have some of the offtake agreements in place in order to secure project financing for the Nechalacho Project and the Thunder Bay Industrial Campus in order to demonstrate the economic viability of the project to lenders.
+It is likely that it will be necessary to have some of the offtake agreements in place in order to secure project financing for the Nechalacho Project and the Lake Superior Lithium Project in order to demonstrate the economic viability of the project to lenders.
 Failure to secure and enter into favourable offtake agreements with customers could have a material adverse effect on, and could result in delay or suspension of the development of these projects.

-The ore types at both the Nechalacho Project and Separation Rapids Lithium Project are unique and there is a risk that the metallurgical process that we anticipate using will not perform at commercial scale as expected.
+The ore body at the Nechalacho Project and the deposit at the Separation Rapids Lithium Project are unique and there is a risk that the metallurgical process that we anticipate using will not perform at commercial scale as expected.